raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and MUST NOT be sent in the clear before the TLS session is established.

 The data field of the "Encryption Padding" TLV could be used as a covert channel.

+# Privacy Considerations

+The intention of this specification is to enable stateful information (connection parameters and DNS data) directly related to the DSO Session to be transmitted.

+Future extensions to this specification (and non-standard implementations) could, in principle, define TLVs that include client identifiers and personal data in a similar manner to some non-standard deployed uses of EDNS0
+{{?I-D.tale-dnsop-edns0-clientid}}.

+Such uses of the protocol are highly likely to compromise the privacy of DNS users and increase the tracking capabilities of pervasive monitoring in conflict with {{?RFC7258}} (Pervasive monitoring is an Attack).

+Any such extensions proposed to the IETF would require careful considerations with regard to the principles laid out in {{?RFC6973}} (Privacy Considerations for Internet Protocols) and {{?RFC8165}} (Design Considerations for Metadata Insertion) and should require at a minimum that those options are only used on encrypted transports (or the data is directly encrypted)

+Any such non-standard uses of this protocol are regarded as a direct violation of {{?RFC7258}}.

 # Acknowledgements